hollacs/Player-Rendering-Layer-AMXX/README.md

 render_push(id, kRenderFxGlowShell, {0, 200, 200}, kRenderNormal, 16, 3.0, "freeze", 10);
 ```

-3. Setting up the red glow when the zombie is in berserk mode: (assuming the duration is 10.0 seconds)
+3. Setting up the red glow when the zombie is in berserk mode:

 Assuming the berserk mode lasts 10 seconds, add: (zindex is 1)